 RAN2 would like to thank RAN4 for the LS on configuring margin for 1 Rx RedCap UEs.
 RAN2 has considered RAN4’s recommendation in the LS and agreed that it would be beneficial to apply an offset to compensate for the relatively poor accuracy measurement performance of 1 Rx RedCap UEs.

-RAN2 would like RAN4 to confirm RAN2’s understanding that a RedCap UE with 1 Rx branch applies the offset to all cell-specific RSRP thresholds which are applicable to RedCap, i.e., not only the thresholds explicitly mentioned in the LS from RAN4 in R4-2206951, except the case below.
+RAN2 would like RAN4 to confirm RAN2’s understanding that a RedCap UE with 1 Rx branch applies the offset to all cell-specific RSRP thresholds which are applicable to RedCap, i.e., not only the thresholds explicitly mentioned in the LS from RAN4 in R4-2206951, except the cases on RRM relaxation below.

-RAN2 would like to ask RAN4 whether a RedCap UE with 1 Rx branch applies offset to Rel-16 low mobility and/or not at cell edge conditions, especially since the case for low mobility condition is not clear to RAN2.
+RAN2 would like to ask RAN4 whether a RedCap UE with 1 Rx branch applies offset to Rel-16 low mobility and/or not at cell edge conditions, and Rel-17 stationery and not at cell edge conditions for RRC idle/inactive state.

-RAN2 would also like to ask RAN4 whether the following cell specific parameters for 1 Rx RedCap UEs can be configurable to compensate cell (re)selection for 1 Rx RedCap UEs:
+RAN2 would also like to ask RAN4 whether a RedCap UE with 1 Rx branch can apply the offset also to the following cell specific parameters to compensate cell (re)selection:

-minimum required Rx level in the cell (dBm), i.e., Qrxlevmin_1Rx
+minimum required Rx level in the cell (dBm), i.e., Qrxlevmin

-minimum required quality level in the cell (dB), i.e., Qqualmin_1Rx
+minimum required quality level in the cell (dB), i.e., Qqualmin

 2. Actions: